IVRPowers/blog/content/post/technologies/what-is-nlu.md

 **Natural Language Understanding (NLU)** can be a complementary in-side programing feature or a specific engine for an [IVR](http://blog.ivrpowers.com/post/technologies/what-is-ivr/).
 Currently, NLU is still an emerging technology but its nearest evolution is already starting to change the business of Customer Service.

+> **Natural Language Understanding (NLU)** is a branch of artificial intelligence (AI) that uses computer software to understand input made in the form of sentences in text or speech format.
+NLU directly enables computers to understand commands without the formalized syntax of computer languages and for computers to communicate back to humans in their own languages.
+Definition from "Whatis.com"

-Within our global economy, every resource, every process, every system is pushed to the limits to be more and more automatized and efficient.
+Within our global economy, **every resource, every process, every system is pushed to the limits** to be more and more automatized and efficient.
 Some years ago, thinking about driverless cars replacing drivers wasn’t considered a short-term reality, but currently, there are many companies working on creating and making a reality the first comercial self-driving car.

-Evolution is now coming to phone services too, by adding a layer of NLU to your IVR, customers can hold amazing dialogs with your system, that you may have not imagine yet.
+**Evolution is now coming to phone services too**, by adding a layer of NLU to your IVR, customers can hold amazing dialogs with your system, that you may have not imagine yet.
 Currently, most NLU engines could be built over [VoiceXML](http://blog.ivrpowers.com/post/technologies/what-is-voicexml/), in order to run over existing IVR platforms with a faster convergent approach.
 Have no doubt that there will be many new developments concerning NLU for IVR.

 For a more comprehensive analysis of NLU, feel free to listen following call records examples: